jlizhiyi/Cloudo/content/aws-ccp/units/04-networking/lessons/02-content-delivery-dns/intro.md

 *   **Use case:** Create a REST API that triggers Lambda functions (serverless backend).
 *   **Features:** Throttling, caching, authentication, and monitoring.

+> ### HELPFUL NOTE:
-**NOTE:** CloudFront + S3 is a classic pattern for hosting static websites globally with low latency and low cost.
+> CloudFront + S3 is a classic pattern for hosting static websites globally with low latency and low cost.